 He became the winner of the Austrian Touring Car Championship in 1966, behind the wheel of a BMW 1800.
 In the following years, he won some important touring car races driving BMW cars across Europe, becoming Division 3 ETCC champion in 1968 and 1969.

 Dieter Quester pictured in a BMW during the Spa 24 Hours

-This result was enough to get him an invitation to the BMW’s famous but unsuccessful Formula 2 racing programme.
+This result was enough to get him an invitation to BMW’s famous but unsuccessful Formula 2 racing programme.
 He did manage to snag some wins but couldn’t advance to Formula One.
-In that moment, he was so frustrated that he even considered retirement.
+At that moment, he was so frustrated that he even considered retirement.

 Dieter Quester has competed in only one Formula 1 Grand Prix